richardhenyash/perkulater/README.md

 The target audience for perkulater are consumers who love great quality coffee and would like to be able to make coffee shop quality coffee at home.

 ## Business Objectives ##
-* Provide a high quality, well designed online shop that inspires confidence in the quality of the product, and increases the likelyhood of repeat purchases and subscriptions.
+* Provide a high quality, well designed online shop that enables secure purchases, inspires confidence in the quality of the product, and increases the likelyhood of repeat purchases and subscriptions.
 * Provide the ability for customers to leave positive feedback and reviews on the products, to inspire confidence.
 * Grow the brand over time, starting with coffee beans and ground coffee and scaling up to add more products as the brand grows.
 * Track sales data to inform future business strategy.